 Window casements are a preferred form of windows as they allow maximum ventilation.
 Traditionally they were made of materials such as wood or metal.
-However, UPVC (Unplasticized PolyVinyl Chloride) window casements have increasingly gained popularity over traditional materials for a many number of years.
+However, UPVC (Unplasticized Polyvinyl Chloride) window casements have increasingly gained popularity over traditional materials for many numbers of years.
 A few reasons why UPVC window casements have been favoured for so long is its ease of maintenance, high thermal insulation ability, low cost and durability against the elements.

 However traditional materials are making a comeback.
 This is following improvement in the technology from the treatment of the materials to the construction of the materials and casements themselves.